contentauth/c2pa-python-example/README.md

  ✔ Network c2pa-Python-example_default    Removed
 ```

-## Setting up to run the example locally
+## Run the example locally

 These steps show and explain the details of running the signer example locally directly on your machine (not in a Docker container).
+First, use LocalStack to mock the AWS API, and then once you have everything running locally, switch to using the real AWS account.
 This is a development setup and should not be deployed as-is to a production environment.

 ### Prerequisites